trustedanalytics-ng/console/README.md

 Although, there is one project always required - [user-management](https://github.com/trustedanalytics/user-management) which is responsible for downloading user details, organizations list, etc. A whole list of dependencies is stored in [service-mapping.json](app/server/config/service-mapping.json).

-To run the service locally or in Cloud Foundry, the VCAP_SERVICES environment variables with proper values inside needs to be defined:
+To run the service locally or in TAP, a few environment variables with proper values inside needs to be defined:
 ```
+export SSO_AUTHORIZATION_URI=https://uaa.<platform_domain>/oauth/authorize
+export SSO_TOKEN_URI=https://uaa.<platform_domain>/oauth/token
+export SSO_LOGOUT_URI=https://uaa.<platform_domain>/logout.do
+export SSO_CLIENT_ID=console
-export VCAP_SERVICES='{
+export SSO_CLIENT_SECRET=<console_client_secret>
-  "user-provided": [
-   {
-    "credentials": {
-     "apiEndpoint": "<Cloud Foundry API endpoint>",
-     "authorizationUri": "<OAuth authorization endpoint>",
-     "checkTokenUri": "<UAA endpoint for authorization token validation>",
-     "clientId": "<client ID used for OAuth authorization>",
-     "clientSecret": "<client secret used for OAuth authorization>",
-     "logoutUri": "<URI to logout.do in UAA server>",
-     "tokenKey": "<UAA endpoint for verifying token signatures>",
-     "tokenUri": "<OAuth token authorization endpoint>"
-    },
-    "name": "sso"
-   }
-  ]
-}'
 ```

 #### Binding to external microservices
 It's the easiest way of setting up a local environment.
-The idea is to spin up the console only and connect it to microservices already running in an external environment.
-It can be done be using ``vcap.**`` property.
-For example if we want to connect to user-management service deployed on CF we need to add an value to VCAP_SERVICES environment:
+The idea is to spin up locally only console and connect it to microservices already running on an external environment.
+It can be done be using proper ``<SERVICE_NAME>_HOST`` environment variables.
+For example if we want to connect to user-management service deployed on TAP externally we need to add an value to:
 ```
-export VCAP_SERVICES='{
+export USER_MANAGEMENT_HOST=https://user-management.<platform_domain>
-  "user-provided": [
-   {
-    "credentials": {
-     /** SSO configuration **/
-    },
-    "name": "sso"
-   },
-   {
-    "credentials": {
-     "host": "http://user-management.<CF instance base url>"
-    },
-    "name": "user-management"
-   }
-  ]
-}'
 ```
 All the properties used for external services binding can be found in [local-services.json](app/server/config/local-services.json) file.

+*Note that not all services are available externally.
+To connect to some of them, an ssh port forwarding might be needed*

 #### Binding to local microservices
 An alternative to binding to external services is setting up dependent microservices on a local machine.
 Having them running locally there is no need to configure anything if they are running on proper ports.
 Such mappings of port - microservice can be found in [local-services.json](app/server/config/local-services.json).